Byron/termbook/README.md

  * run `cargo publish` for the library and the CLI
  * run `git tag -s <version>`
  * run `git push --tags origin master`

+documentation is updated on each push to master.